Central and West Asia

 |08A - Swaps info_outline|

-(i) USD1 million under the TA 9950-REG: Regional Support to Address the Outbreak of COVID-19 and Potential Outbreaks of Other Communicable Diseases; (ii) June 3, Developing a Disaster Risk Transfer Facility in the Central Asia Regional Economic Cooperation Region (Additional Financing) - USD0.07million; (iii) June 25, COVID-19 Active Response and Expenditure Support - USD1 billion (with USD750 million co-financed); (iv) July 1, Promoting Digital Finance Solutions for Inclusive Finance among Partner Financial Institutions - USD0.05 million; (v) July 13, Addressing Health Threats in the Central, West, and East Asia Region - USD0.13 million; (vi) July 24, Due Diligence and Capacity Development of Trade Finance Program Banks - USD0.07 million; (vii) August 27, COVID-19 Emergency Response - USD3 million.
+(i) TA 9950-REG: Regional Support to Address the Outbreak of COVID-19 and Potential Outbreaks of Other Communicable Diseases - USD1 million; (ii) 3 June 2020, Developing a Disaster Risk Transfer Facility in the Central Asia Regional Economic Cooperation Region (Additional Financing) - USD0.07million; (iii) 25 June 2020, COVID-19 Active Response and Expenditure Support - USD1.0776 billion (with an additional USD750 million co-financed); (iv) 1 July 2020, Promoting Digital Finance Solutions for Inclusive Finance among Partner Financial Institutions - USD0.05 million; (v) 13 July 2020, Addressing Health Threats in the Central, West, and East Asia Region - USD0.13 million; (vi) 24 July 2020, Due Diligence and Capacity Development of Trade Finance Program Banks - USD0.06 million; (vii) 27 August 2020, COVID-19 Emergency Response - USD3 million; (viii) 5 November 2020, Creating Investable Cities in Post-COVID-19 Asia-Pacific: Enhancing Competitiveness and Resilience through Quality Infrastructure - USD0.11 million [update]; (ix) 18 November 2020, Supporting Startup Ecosystem in the Central Asia Regional Economic Cooperation Region to Mitigate Impact of COVID-19 and Support Economic Revival - USD 0.05 million; (x) 26 November 2020, Addressing Health Threats in the Central, West, and East Asia Region (Additional Financing) - USD0.03 million [update]; (xi) 1 December 2020, Improving Public Debt Management - USD0.15 million. [update]

-(i) Kazakhstan received World Bank support and has restructured part of its Social Health Insurance Project to provide USD10 million for critical medical equipment; (ii) As of May 26, USD3.1 million from USAID to prepare laboratory systems, activate case-finding and event-based surveillance, support technical experts for response and preparedness, bolster risk communication, and more; (iii) June 25, COVID-19 Active Response and Expenditure Support - USD750 million co-financing from AIIB.
+(i) Kazakhstan received World Bank support and has restructured part of its Social Health Insurance Project to provide USD10 million for critical medical equipment; (ii) 26 May 2020, USD3.1 million from USAID to prepare laboratory systems, activate case-finding and event-based surveillance, support technical experts for response and preparedness, bolster risk communication, and more; (iii) 23 June 2020, USD40 million from the EBRD to address liquidity needs of MSMEs; (iv) 25 June 2020, COVID-19 Active Response and Expenditure Support - USD750 million co-financing from AIIB; (v) 8 October 2020, USD30 million from the European Investment Bank to provide affordable lending to Kazakh small and medium sized enterprises (SMEs).

 |09A - Swaps info_outline|